fedimint/fedimint/docs/dev-running.md

 cd fedimint
 ```

+It's recommended to **start all the commands in "Nix dev shell"**, which can be started with `nix develop` command.

 ### Setting up the federation

 Just run the following script, **make sure not to run it inside a tmux window**: